Teme0/Ball-collisions/README.md

-#Ball-collisions
+# Ball-collisions

-use wasd to move and space to shoot
+Use wasd to move and space to shoot.
+Click close to middle to spanwn a ball.